apache/flink/docs/dev/connectors/kinesis.md

 </div>

 The above is a simple example of using the producer.
 To initialize `FlinkKinesisProducer`, users are required to pass in `AWS_REGION`, `AWS_ACCESS_KEY_ID`, and `AWS_SECRET_ACCESS_KEY` via a `java.util.Properties` instance.
 Users can also pass in KPL's configurations as optional parameters to customize the KPL underlying `FlinkKinesisProducer`.
 The full list of KPL configs and explanations can be found [here](https://github.com/awslabs/amazon-kinesis-producer/blob/master/java/amazon-kinesis-producer-sample/default_config.properties).
 The example demonstrates producing a single Kinesis stream in the AWS region "us-east-1".

+Since Flink 1.4.0, `FlinkKinesisProducer` switches its underlying KPL from a one-thread-per-request mode to a thread-pool mode.
+KPL in thread-pool mode uses a queue and thread pool to execute requests to Kinesis.
+This limits the number of threads that KPL's native process may use, and therefore greatly lowers CPU utilizations and improves efficiency.
+The default thread pool size is `10`.
+Users can set the pool size in `java.util.Properties` instance with key `ThreadPoolSize`, as shown in the above example.

 If users don't specify any KPL configs and values, `FlinkKinesisProducer` will use default config values of KPL, except `RateLimit`. `RateLimit` limits the maximum allowed put rate for a shard, as a percentage of the backend limits.
 KPL's default value is 150 but it makes KPL throw `RateLimitExceededException` too frequently and breaks Flink sink as a result.
 Thus `FlinkKinesisProducer` overrides KPL's default value to 100.